adaj/geohunter/README.md

 ## Usage

-Take a look at the /example folder.
+Please take a look at the /example folder while the documentation is under construction.

 ## Requirements